-And if your “competitors” have unprofessional, do-it-yourself-and-I’ve-never-done-it-before-websites, you’ve learned you don’t need to worry about competition from them as long as you market your own home staging business the right way.
+And if your “competitors” have unprofessional websites, you’ve learned you don’t need to worry about competition from them.
+As long as you market your own home staging business the right way.

 I’ve taught thousands of students and they consistently discover that the home staging competition is not as intimidating as they first thought.

-If you’d like more tips on how to measure the need for home staging in your local real estate market, download this FREE report, Ask Staging Diva: Should I Start a Home Staging Business in This Economy?
+If you’d like more tips on how to measure the need for home staging in your local real estate market, download this FREE report, Ask Staging Diva: Will A Home Staging Business Work in My Area?